Last Mile Delivery – Access Vs Ownership

 One of the toughest verticals of last mile delivery are big box items.
 Furniture, mattresses, TVs and Appliances all require a truck or van plus muscle.
 GoShare has built a network of vetted truck and van owners who are available on demand to deliver big box items.
 Deliveries can also be scheduled in advance to accommodate a busy customer’s schedule.
 GoShare is unique in that retailers can select the size of truck needed and the number of delivery professionals (1 or 2).
 These delivery professionals provide white glove service, they are able to help with light assembly and reverse logistics.
 Major retailers including Costco, Pier 1 Imports, and Ace Hardware are all using GoShare regionally to make big box last mile delivery easier than ever before.

-*These are notes from a presentation given Home Delivery World 2018 in Atlanta, GA by Shaun Savage.
+*These are notes from a presentation given to Home Delivery World 2018 in Atlanta, GA by Shaun Savage.